 If this is your first time on my site, or if you simply want to better understand the guy whose posts you’ve been reading, here’s what you need to know: my name is Joshua Wingerd, and i am 28 years old.
 I became a believer in the Lord Jesus Christ when i was 18 while at a summer camp.
 I love writing, and i am currently working on sermons, technical essays, bible study blog posts, and several novels.
 I graduated from Southwest Baptist University in Bolivar, MO in December of 2015 with a BA in Biblical Studies, and i moved back to Southern California in May of 2017.
-I am enrolled at the Southern Baptist Theological Seminary in Louisville, KY, though i am not in any classes at the moment.
-I am currently praying about next steps in life, career, and education.
+I am enrolled at Gateway Seminary in Los Angeles, CA, beginning classes August 24, 2020.
+I am engaged to be married this fall as well.

 You may have noticed (in the above paragraph or in some of my posts) that i don’t capitalize the letter “i” if it’s not at the beginning of a sentence.
 I do it on purpose if it is not auto-corrected by a word-processor, and if it is not for a publisher or professor.
 Here’s my reason: English is different from the Biblical languages (Greek and Hebrew) in that it capitalizes the word “i.”
 As English writers we have gotten away from capitalizing pronouns that refer to “God”–the Lord of the Universe–but we’d better make absolutely sure we capitalize a one-letter word that refers to us; it’s pride–plain and simple.
 I’ll respect the “rules of the English language” when it comes to public writing, but my blog is private writing for the public’s benefit, so oftentimes “i” will be left lowercase.
 Rant over.